 Here‘s for a photo of Wright working in the Hillside Drafting Studio.
 It’s from the collection of photos by his photographer, Pedro Guerrero.
 I don’t know, but I would imagine that having the larger space with less distraction was a goal for working with young architectural apprentices.
 The only outdoor light came from clerestory windows above and two doors on the north side of the room.

 I’m not sure what happened while World War II was going on, but drafting was definitely done in the studio when World War II was over.
 I looked at one of the major books cataloguing Wright’s architecture (William Allin Storrer’s The Frank Lloyd Wright Companion) to count the number of commissions.
-Looks like about 240 buildings were designed of worked on during the warmer months in Wisconsin at Hillside studio from 1945 until Wright’s death in 1959.
+Looks like Wright and the Fellowship designed and executed 240 buildings from 1945 until the architect’s death in 1959.
+And, in the summer, the Fellowship did all of the design work at the Hillside Studio in Wisconsin.

 By 1948 he added a foyer onto the Playhouse.
-That’s in part because by 1948, he was spending every winter in Arizona at Taliesin West.
-So, the foyer is made mostly out of stone with no insulation.
+The foyer is made mostly out of stone with no insulation.
+That’s in part because by 1948, Wright and the Fellowship were spending every winter in Arizona at Taliesin West.
 I’ve not seen ice inside the building in April, but I have seen my breath in the cold (as of September 2020, tours don’t go into Hillside after Halloween and before May 1).

 I don’t know if Wright would have changed things at Hillside in the 1950s, but a fire, caused by brush, happened on April 26, 1952.
 It destroyed the part of the building that had the 1901 classrooms on the building’s south side.
 The fire also mostly destroyed the Playhouse.
 In the edition of The Weekly Home News on May 1, Wright said “… the building will be much better looking…” when he rebuilt it.
 And that, “That smoke-tone is wonderful… I couldn’t have darkened it so evenly if I’d done it myself.
 Nature is God’s technician.”